alok-nag-iitk/Data-Analysis/README.md

 ## Data-Analysis
-A Collection of Varous Data Analysis Projects using Python mainly with Libraries like Pandas, Matploltlib and Seaborn
+A Collection of Varous Data Analysis Projects using Python with Libraries Pandas, Matploltlib and Seaborn